Fake news, the uncomfortable truth

 One last indicator: according to twitonomy.com, a tool that provides info about the activity of accounts on Twitter, Christina Dim tweeted 3,195 times in a mere 14 days, from 26 March to 8 April 2019; 98% percent of these tweets (3,139) were retweets of other users, which are represented in the following graph.

-The Greek fighter and deep Twitter
+The Greek Fighter and Deep Twitter

 The account Panagiotis Pavlidis (panagiotispavlidis @47panagotis) is a typical case of a camouflaged automated account that serves a double purpose: targeted and anonymous political propaganda along with commercial promotion.
 This account with the very common Greek name, with a gull as its profile photo and a horse as its general photo, had as of 30 March 2019 46,500 followers, while it followed itself 48,600 other users.